 Opportunities - There will be another BCF process next year, and there will be a two-year plan.
-It was currently being considered if the process should begin before receiving the guidance, or if the process should await receipt of the guidance.
-It is known more or less what will be contained in the guidance, since the metrics that have been used for the last four years likely have not changed much with respect to admission avoidance, discharge to the usual place of resident, residential admission, and reablement.
+One question is whether the guidance should be waited for, or if the process should begin before receiving the guidance.
+We know more or less what the guidance will say, since the metrics that have been used for the last four years probably haven't changed very much with respect to admission avoidance, discharge to the usual place of resident, residential admission, and reablement.